-• Any summative test or assessment that covers four (4) or more weeks of material as long as the students had formative assessments (i.e., tests, quizzes, projects, or other work designed to monitor student learning in order to provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning) during that time which were returned and which collectively covered the same material.
+• Any summative test or assessment that covers four or more weeks of material as long as the students had formative assessments (i.e., tests, quizzes, projects, or other work designed to monitor student learning in order to provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning) during that time which were returned and which collectively covered the same material.

-Students/Parents/Guardians have the right to review at school any test or assessment that is not returned under the criteria above.
+Students and/or their parents have the right to review any test or assessment at school that is not returned under the criteria above.